 How can a publisher control and utilize the data?

 One of the most beneficial and key data units for any publisher is their subscribers.
-These subscribers share the information through which the publishers understand their audience interest and preference.
+These subscribers share the information through which the publishers understand their audience’s interests and preferences.
 With this information, it is possible for publishers to provide users with the right information to the right target and at the right time.
 With the data and analytics, publishers know the interest of their subscribers and accordingly work towards creating enriching engagement experiences for them.
 Publishers can also utilize this engaged audience as a tool to charge high price demands from advertisers for revenue benefits.

 Utilizing first-party data for effective engagement

-Working in marketplaces with first, second and third party data altogether is complex and might not benefit publisher in engaging the user effectively.
+Working in marketplaces with first, second, and third-party data altogether is complex and might not benefit publishers in engaging the user effectively.
 But out of these, utilizing first-party data can assist in fixing the problem of a target and relevant audience.

-To leverage first-party data, keenly observe how the data is being sourced as this have a huge impact on published content’s accuracy and quality.
-For example, the data sourced from registration or sign-in process have higher user engagement ratio and deliver better and accurate results.
+To leverage first-party data, keenly observe how the data is being sourced as this has a huge impact on published content’s accuracy and quality.
+For example, the data sourced from the registration or sign-in process have a higher user engagement ratio and deliver better and accurate results.

 Thus, for any publisher, it is very important to look out for their subscriber and collect the subscriber’s data as it is the key to create something actionable.